-The installation wizard on your phone (\rightarrow page 23) prompts you to enter the code at the relevant point.
+The installation wizard on your phone (→ page 24) prompts you to enter the code at the relevant point.
 All the required VoIP data is then downloaded automatically onto your phone.

 The configuration file is only transferred via a secure connection (TLS authentication).
-If the TLS authentication fails, the message key I flashes.
+If the TLS authentication fails, the message key (a) flashes.
 Press the message key to display the message Certificate error Please check certificates in the web configurator.
 Press the right display key to confirm the message.

-Log in to the Web configurator (→ page 119).
+Log in to the Web configurator (→ page 120).

-The Web page Security (\rightarrow page 127) tells you why the secure connection could not be established and what you can do.
+The Web page Security (→ page 128) tells you why the secure connection could not be established and what you can do.